dynamid/demo-mapreduce/README.md

 >  ├── a-tale-of-two-cities_short.txt
 >  └── a-tale-of-two-cities.txt

-* The "short" version is one that has been created so the "simple-mapreduce" can process it.
+* The "short" version is one that has been created so the "k3s" program can process it.
 Otherwise the query string is too long.

 >  results/
->  ├── check_results.sh
->  ├── mapreduce_docker_results.txt
->  ├── mapreduce_k3s_results.txt
->  └── mapreduce_python_results.txt
+>  └── check_results.sh

 The 3rd implementation generates the results in a format different from the first 2.
 The check_results.sh script converts the results of the 3rd implementation to match that of